-The National Security Agency (NSA) is constantly seeking to expand its industrial base and engage in discussions to encourage and improve industry's understanding of NSA's requirements.
-Such discussions foster industry innovation and development of products, technologies, and services applicable to NSA's requirements and enable NSA to acquire "state of the art" goods and services.
+The National Security Agency (NSA) is constantly seeking to expand its industrial base and engage in discussions to encourage and improve industry's understanding of NSA's unique requirements.
+Such discussions foster industry innovation and development of leading edge products, technologies, and services applicable to NSA's requirements and enable NSA to acquire "state of the art" goods and services.
 Because many of NSA's unique requirements are classified, the most productive discussions can occur only with industry representatives who have been authorized access to such information.

 The NSA Directorate of Acquisition and the Associate Directorate for Security and Counterintelligence partnered to create the Provisional Industrial Security Approval (PISA) Sponsorship Program.
 The PISA Program provides an avenue for companies to receive the necessary personnel clearances to engage in classified discussions with NSA personnel.
 The ability to participate in these high-level discussions should provide the company with an understanding of current and potential Agency needs, better positioning the company to be a successful Industry partner.